tkausch/SwiftAlgorithm/README.md

 ## The algorithms

 ### Trees
-* Binary Tree and Binary Search Tree.
-A tree where each node has at most two children.
+* **Binary Tree and Binary Search Tree**: A tree where each node has at most two children.